facebook/rocksdb/INSTALL.md

+## Compilation

+RocksDB's library should be able to compile without any dependency installed, although we recommend installing some compression libraries (see below).
+We do depend on newer gcc with C++11 support.

+There are few options when compiling RocksDB:

+* [recommended] `make static_lib` will compile librocksdb.a, RocksDB static library.

+* `make shared_lib` will compile librocksdb.so, RocksDB shared library.

+* `make check` will compile and run all the unit tests

+* `make all` will compile our static library, and all our tools and unit tests.
+Our tools depend on gflags.
+You will need to have gflags installed to run `make all`.

 ## Dependencies

-RocksDB is developed on Linux (CentOS release 5.2), with gcc 4.8.1.
-It depends on gcc with C++11 support.

-* RocksDB depends on the following libraries:
+* You can link RocksDB with following compression libraries:
   - [zlib](http://www.zlib.net/) - a library for data compression.
   - [bzip2](http://www.bzip.org/) - a library for data compression.
   - [snappy](https://code.google.com/p/snappy/) - a library for fast
       data compression.

+* All our tools depend on:
   - [gflags](https://code.google.com/p/gflags/) - a library that handles
       command line flags processing.

-RocksDB will successfully compile without the compression libraries included, but some things may fail.
-We do not support releases without the compression libraries.
-You are on your own.
+You can compile rocksdb library even if you don't have gflags installed.

 ## Supported platforms